Oxalate Sensitivity: Everything You Need To Know

 3. Idiopathic

-Concerning risk factors, it is essential to understand it is not necessary to have a personal or family medical history of kidney stones to have an oxalate sensitivity.
-In fact, this was demonstrated by researchers in Poland who were studying the effects of oxalates on autism in children.
-The researchers were able to show that very few of the autistic kids who needed a low oxalate diet had problems with kidney stones.
+Concerning risk factors, it is essential to understand that oxalate sensitivity does not require a personal or family medical history of kidney stones.
+In fact, researchers in Poland who were studying the effects of oxalates on autism in children demonstrated this.
+The researchers were able to show that very few of the autistic kids who needed a low-oxalate diet had problems with kidney stones.

 Symptoms of Oxalate Sensitivity

-Oxalates can accumulate in virtually every part of the body and as such can affect multiple systems and manifest in a multitude of different symptoms.
-That said there are some common symptoms.
+Oxalates can accumulate in virtually every part of the body, affecting multiple systems and manifesting in a multitude of different symptoms.
+That said, there are some common symptoms.

 Neurological symptoms